 - Spray the grates of the air fryer basket with some nonstick cooking spray or brush it with oil.

-- Add chicken to the air fryer and cook without turning for 7 to 10 minutes (until it reaches an internal temperature of 165°F).
+- Add the chicken to the air fryer and cook without turning for 7 to 10 minutes.
+The cooking time will vary slightly depending on the thickness of the chicken, but it is finished when it reaches an internal temperature of 165°F.

 Mayonnaise for seasoning chicken